 Birch Lodge is a popular Michigan Street bar that regulars call “The Birch.”
 There you’ll find a warm and cozy atmosphere with a woodgrain bar top and walls adorned with random knick-knacks that’ll keep your eyes busy for hours.
 The Birch is a great spot to catch a game with friends as it has a variety of big-screen TVs and shows most major sporting events.

 Pro tip: Sundays are wildly popular with “Church at The Birch.”
-You’ll find a free all you can eat taco bar with the purchase of a drink from 11 a.m. to 3 p.m.
+You’ll find a free all-you-can eat taco bar with the purchase of a drink from 11 a.m. to 3 p.m.

 Interior of dive bar filled with Christmas decorations